The farm began as a hobby to instill a sense of responsibility for their children, when Michael and Diane Karabin moved to Southington in 1972.

 Fan club members receive a 5% discount and receive an email based newsletter which include harvest schedules and special events.
 Become part of the Karabin Family.
 Know your farmer.
 Know your food.

-From late August until late October wagon rides to PYO apples and pumpkins Saturdays and Sundays only from
+From late August until late October PYO apples and pumpkins Saturdays and Sundays only from

 We are sorry we can no longer allow dogs on the property per the The FDA Food Safety Modernization Act (FSMA).